Indian Education Department

 If you are a junior or senior in high school and are considering college, remember to check with your tribal headquarters for the possibility of college aid.
 Many tribes have programs in place to provide financial aid to Native American students heading to college.
 If you need help securing information regarding tribal scholarships, contact our office at 495-5200.
 The Indian Education Office can also provide assistance with your search for additional scholarships and universities that best suit students' needs.

 The Indian Education Parent Committee (IEC) is comprised of parents and guardians of current students K-12 who are enrolled in the district’s Indian Education Program.
-The parent committee serves as an advisory group to Putnam City’s Indian Education Program and helps to determine objectives, goals, activities, etc. The IEC is also a part of the Johnson O’Malley and Title VII grant procedures by giving input, reviewing and approving important parts each grant.
+The parent committee serves as an advisory group to Putnam City’s Indian Education Program and helps to determine objectives, goals, activities, etc. The IEC is also a part of the Johnson O’Malley and Title VI grant procedures by giving input, reviewing and approving important parts each grant.

 We would like to thank those parents who currently serve on the IEC committee.
 If you have questions or would like to be a part of the Putnam City Indian Education Parent Committee, please call our office at 495-5200, ext.
 1650.

-The Putnam City School Districts Department of Indian Education each school year hold a "Public Hearing" for the Title VI Federal Grant application process.
+The Putnam City School Districts Department of Indian Education each school year holds a "Public Hearing" for the Title VI Federal Grant application process.
 This public hearing is to inform the Parent Committee members and the general public about the goals and purpose of the Title VI grant.
 Any discussion, feedback and approval will be used to complete the application process.